Ennomines

 (NCBI-index: 572747)

-The Small Engrailed (Ectropis crepuscularia) is a species that is very variable in color.
+The Small Engrailed (Ectropis crepuscularia) is a species that is very variable in colour.
 This makes it difficult to determine, just like with other geometer moths.
 The Small Engrailed varies from white or brown-white to brown or grey-brown.
 It is a relatively large geometer moth with the inner veins on the top of the forewing marked with thin black stripes.
 A white line is visible beyond the outer transverse line.
-He flies in two generations from February to September and the wingspan is 30-40mm.
+He flies in two generations from February to September, and his wingspan is 30-40mm.
 Host plant: various deciduous trees.
 Dutch name: Gewone spikkelspanner.
 Frisian name: Gewoane spikkelspanner.

 Flying period: